youssefeladl/customer-segmentation-kmeans/README.md

 ## 💡 Key Insights

-- Segmented customers into X clusters (replace with actual number)
+- Segmented customers into 3 clusters
 - Found patterns such as high-spending youth or low-spending elders
 - Useful for targeting promotions